byn3/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 *Header files are files with a .h extension which contain C function declarations and macro definitions.
 Two types of header files, ones the programmer makes and ones that come with the compiler.
 By using #include we request to use a header file.
 Including it is equal to copying the content of the header file. <> is for standard list of directories and "" is for local self made programs.*

 ## Each scripts and their output
-* Script 0 - Write a program that prints Holberton, followed by a new line.
-The program should return 0.
-* Script 1 - Write a function that prints the alphabet, in lowercase, followed by a new line.
-Prototype: void print_alphabet(void); You can only use _putchar twice in your code.
-* Script 2 -  Write a function that prints 10 times the alphabet, in lowercase, followed by a new line.
-Prototype: void print_alphabet_x10(void); You can only use _putchar twice in your code.
-*Script 3 - Write a function that checks for lowercase character.
-Prototype: int _islower(int c).
-Returns 1 if c is lowercase.
+* Script 0 - Write a function that checks for uppercase character.
+Prototype: int _isupper(int c).
+Returns 1 if c is uppercase.
 Returns 0 otherwise.
-FYI: The standard library provides a similar function: islower.
-Run man islower to learn more.
+FYI: The standard library provides a similar function: isupper.
+Run man isupper to learn more.
-* Script 4 - Write a function that checks for alphabetic character.
-Prototype: int _isalpha(int c); Returns 1 if c is a letter, lowercase or uppercase.
+* Script 1 - Write a function that checks for a digit (0 through 9).
+Prototype: int _isdigit(int c); Returns 1 if c is a digit.
 Returns 0 otherwise.
-FYI: The standard library provides a similar function: isalpha.
-Run man isalpha to learn more.
+FYI: The standard library provides a similar function: isdigit.
+Run man isdigit to learn more.
-* Script 5 - Write a function that prints the sign of a number.
-Prototype: int print_sign(int n); Returns 1 and prints + if n is greater than zero.
-Returns 0 and prints 0 if n is zero.
-Returns -1 and prints - if n is less than zero.
-* Script 6 - Write a function that computes the absolute value of an integer.
-Prototype: int _abs(int); FYI: The standard library provides a similar function: abs.
-Run man abs to learn more.
+* Script 2 -  Write a function that multiplies two integers.
+Prototype: int mul(int a, int b);
+* Script 3 - Write a function that prints the numbers, from 0 to 9, followed by a new line.
+Prototype: void print_numbers(void); You can only use _putchar twice in your code.
+* Script 4 - Write a function that prints the numbers, from 0 to 9, followed by a new line.
+Prototype: void print_most_numbers(void); Do not print 2 and 4.
+You can only use _putchar twice in your code.
+* Script 5 - Write a function that prints 10 times the numbers, from 0 to 14, followed by a new line.
+Prototype: void more_numbers(void); You can only use _putchar three times in your code.
+* Script 6 - Write a function that draws a straight line in the terminal.
+Prototype: void print_line(int n); You can only use _putchar function to print.
+Where n is the number of times the character _ should be printed.
+The line should end with a \n.
+If n is 0 or less, the function should only print \n.
-* Script 7 - Write a function that prints the last digit of a number.
-Prototype: int print_last_digit(int); Returns the value of the last digit.
+* Script 7 - Write a function that draws a diagonal line on the terminal.
+Prototype: void print_diagonal(int n); You can only use _putchar function to print.
+Where n is the number of times the character \ should be printed.
+The diagonal should end with a \n.
+If n is 0 or less, the function should only print a \n.
-* Script 8 - Write a function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59.
-Prototype: void jack_bauer(void); You can listen to this soundtrack while coding :).
+* Script 8 - Write a function that prints a square, followed by a new line.
+Prototype: void print_square(int size); You can only use _putchar function to print.
+Where size is the size of the square.
+If size is 0 or less, the function should print only a new line.
+Use the character # to print the square.
+* Script 9 - Write a program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.
+Each number or word should be separated by a space.
+You are allowed to use the standard library.
+* Script 10 - Write a function that prints a triangle, followed by a new line.
+Prototype: void print_triangle(int size); You can only use _putchar function to print.
+Where size is the size of the triangle.
+If size is 0 or less, the function should print only a new line.
+Use the character # to print the triangle.
+* Script 100 - Write a program that finds and prints the largest prime factor of the number 612852475143, followed by a new line.
+You are allowed to use the standard library.
+Your program will be compiled with this command: gcc -Wall -pedantic -Werror -Wextra 100-prime_factor.c -o 100-prime_factor -lm
+* Script 101 - Write a function that prints an integer.
+Prototype: void print_number(int n); You can only use _putchar function to print.
+You are not allowed to use long.
+You are not allowed to use arrays or pointers.
+You are not allowed to hard-code special values.

 #### Limitation of these projects:
 ___